jfreeze/gce-freebsd/README.md

     #url: [host: "elixirconf.com", port: 80],
     url: [host: "elixirconf.com", port: 443], # for ssl thru nginx

+You can also go back now and edit <code>.deliver/config</code> and update the server variables with your new DNS name.

+    BUILD_HOST="elixirconf.com"
+    PRODUCTION_HOSTS="elixirconf.com"

 It's interesting to note that these simple steps allow the following URLs to be handled:

     http://elixirconf.com